How to Establish Texas Domicile as an Expat

 Spending Long Periods in Former State

-If you return to the US and spend 183+ days in a year in your former high-tax state, that state may claim you as a resident for tax purposes, even if you maintain Texas domicile.
+If you return to the US and spend 183+ days in a year in your former high-tax state, that state may claim you as a statutory resident, even if you maintain Texas domicile.
+Track your days carefully and reconcile to credit-card and toll records.

 Audit Defense: Proving Texas Domicile